-Jackrabbit “Faux Trophy Mount” Pattern
+Jackrabbit Pattern for a Paper Mache “Faux Trophy Mount” Wall Sculpture

 To make this paper mache sculpture you will need: